 Supercharge your caregiving batteries

 An online Focus on the Family article reports:“Most caregivers have not planned for the role, and although many accept it with grace … most do not feel prepared to address the many issues ahead of them.”

-Which means if you’ve been thrown unexpectedly into a caregiving role, and you feel overwhelmed, you’re not alone.
+Which means if you’ve unexpectedly become the primary attendant for a loved one, and you feel overwhelmed, you’re not alone.

-With that encouraging thought, consider these 5 strategies for supercharging your caregiving batteries:
+If this describes you, consider these five strategies for supercharging your caregiving batteries:

 1. Practice self-care

-When I asked Michelle what she was doing about taking care of herself, it didn’t surprise me that she said, “Self-care feels selfish,” even though she was somewhat trying to take care of herself and manage the stress.
+When I asked Michelle what she was doing about taking care of herself, it didn’t surprise me that she said, “Self-care feels selfish.”

-The thing is, self-care isn’t selfish; it’s simply replenishing body, soul, and spirit so we have reserve to pour into our people.
-Check out an earlier blog for 43 highly effective self-care tips.
+But it’s not.
+Self-care is simply replenishing body, soul, and spirit so we have reserve to pour into the lives of others.

 We cannot serve from an empty vessel.